StKarMa/ibqreader/README.md

 "# ibqreader"

-i am also new to this
+I am also new to this  ...
 maybe try something like this in R

 library(devtools)